-Fast Dense SIFT/SURF We accelerate the calculation of densely sampled SIFT [22] and SURF [2] in two ways, described in detail in [41].
+Fast Dense SIFT/SURF We speed up the calculation of densely sampled SIFT [23] and SURF [2] in two ways, described in detail in [42].
 First of all we observe that both descriptors are spatial.
 Both are constructed of $4 \times 4$ subregions which are in turn described by the summation of pixel-wise responses over an area.
 For SIFT the pixel-wise responses are oriented gradient responses, for SURF these are Haar-wavelet responses.
 By reusing subregions in descriptor creation, we obtain a speed-improvement of a factor 16.
 To enable this for SIFT we have to make a slight adjustment by removing the Gaussian Weighting around the origin.
 Experiments showed that this does not influence the final classification accuracy.
 For the second speed improvement we devised a fast way to do summations of pixel-wise responses over a subregion.
-Instead of a nested for-loop, we do the summations over a subregion using two matrix multiplications [41].
-The use of existing, highly optimized matrix multiplication libraries give us a speed-improvement of a factor 2 over a naive C++ implementation.
+Instead of a nested for-loop, we do the summations over a subregion using two matrix multiplications [42].
+The use of existing, highly optimized matrix multiplication libraries gives us a speed-improvement of a factor 2 over a naive C++ implementation.

-We compute the SIFT [22] and ColorSIFT [43] features around salient points obtained from the Harris-Laplace detector and dense sampling.
-In addition, we compute SURF [2] features around fast dense sampled points [41].
+We compute the SIFT [23] and ColorSIFT [44] features around salient points obtained from the Harris-Laplace detector and dense sampling.
+In addition, we compute SURF [2] features around fast dense sampled points [42].
 For all visual features we employ a spatial pyramid of 1x1, 2x2, and 1x3 regions.

-Figure 5: General scheme for transforming visual features into a codebook, where we distinguish between codebook construction using clustering and codeword assignment using soft and hard variants.
+Figure 5: General scheme for transforming visual features into a codebook, where we distinguish between codebook construction using clustering and soft codeword assignment.
 We combine various codeword frequency distributions into a kernel library.